corpetty/corpetty.github.io/content/en/posts/2020-11-01_ledger-retirement-attack/index.md

 - The Ledger manufacturing process needs to pre-load seed phrases, and an employee will need to be able to infuence this process.
 - The attacker will need access to your Ledger device password (if you optionally choose to have one)

 Let's take care of that first one real quick.
 Ledger employees do not pre-upload seed phrases on devices during manufacturing.
-Instead, they are generated on the device using a <abbr title="True Random Number Generator">TRNG</abbr> inside the devices Secure Element{{<cite bib="ledgerDocumentation">}} (a physically seperated, higher security chip on the device).
+Instead, they are generated on the device using a <abbr title="True Random Number Generator">TRNG</abbr> inside the devices Secure Element{{<cite bib="ledgerdocumentation">}} (a physically seperated, higher security chip on the device).

 {{< notice info >}}
 The Ledger manufacturing process has no control over the seed phrases that are generated on the device